DEalog/mobile/README.md

 #### Test Execution

 - Unit and widget tests will be executed by the "flutter test" command within the app root directory.
-- Integration tests will be executed by the "flutter drive --target=test_driver/app.dart" command within the app root directory.
+- Integration tests will be executed by the "flutter drive --dart-define=FLUTTER_TEST_ENVIRONMENT=int --target=test_driver/app.dart" command within the app root directory.
 This example tests the main app, anyway there could be more Integration tests to test certain widget groupings

 #### Best Practices